sparrow217/CSCI4900001-github-repot/System Description.md

 The development environment that will be used for developing the applicaiton is a unix/linux environment.
 The application will use MySQL version 	5.7.17 relational database management system to store data that is extracted from GHTorrent.
 The application will be hosted on a
 Ubuntu server instance provided by Anvil.
-The application will use Python version 2.7.12 to handle the data on the backend and  will return a CSV file that will contain the data.
+The application will use Python version 2.7.12 to handle the data on the backend and  will return a JSON that will contain the data.